ubcrm/autoaim/README.md

 # Notes
+* This codebase requires Python 3.8 or above.
 * Run `pip install requirements.txt -r` to install required packages
 * If using conda, run `conda install -c menpo opencv` to install OpenCV
 * If using PyCharm, mark all module directories as Sources Root to avoid import errors